resendislab/mb-PHENIX/README.md

 ### How to use
+You need first to uses UMAP (non-linear dimensional reducion) in a supervised manner  more information in here [click here](https://umap-learn.readthedocs.io/en/latest/supervised.html)

 The main implementation of this code is available in `umap.parametric_umap` in the [UMAP repository](https://github.com/lmcinnes/umap) (v0.5+).
 Most people reading this will want to use that code, and can ignore this repository.